m6shin/sp23-cse110-lab3/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Lab task to-do
-about: Describe this issue template's purpose here.
+about: This is a task that needs to be completed.
 title: Style Meeting Minutes
 labels: enhancement
 assignees: m6shin